patricknixon/spm-transitive/README.md

   Since this `@objc` type depends on `SPMModule` and is public,  the Objective-C compatibility header will `@import SPMModule`.

-- **XcodeFrameworkC** demonstrates that `XCodeFrameworkB` can be imported from Objective-C but it not from Swift.
+- **XcodeFrameworkC** whos that `XCodeFrameworkB` can be imported from Objective-C but not from Swift.
 Simply uncomment the line in `XCodeFrameworkC.swift` to demonstrate the issue.